-You can earn an A.O.S. in Film and Television Performance
+You can earn an Associates Degree in Film and Television Performance

 NYCDA offers an Associate in Occupational Studies (AOS) degree program in Film and Television Performance.
-All newly entering students in Fall 2013 for the Film and Television Performance Program (2-Year) will be on a degree track for an AOS degree.
 The degree program is listed in the New York State Inventory of Registered Programs.